alfredodiaz53/big-bang/docs/guides/renovate/package-configuration.md

 ### packageRules
 This key provides an array of rules that define how packages are matched and grouped.
-In the example, any matching package with the datasource `docker` will be grouped under the name `Ironbank`.
+In the example, any matching package with the datasource `git-tags` will be grouped under the name `Big Bang`.
 It can accept an array of objects see [Renovate Package Rules Docs](https://docs.renovatebot.com/configuration-options/#packagerules) for more info.

 ## Additional Package Configuration Options